Karthikeya-88/Easesmith-assignment/README.md

 Project Overview

-This e-commerce website specializes in plants and pots, offering users a seamless online shopping experience.
+This e-commerce website specializes in plants and pots, offering users an online shopping experience.
 The application features multiple routes, add-to-cart functionality, header and footer components and a thank-you page for product views.

 Features